cthornsb/OtterGB/README.md

 | --tile-viewer (-T)  |                | Enable VRAM tile viewer (if debug gui enabled)             |
 | --layer-viewer (-L) |                | Enable BG/WIN layer viewer (if debug gui enabled)          |

-The -c flag allows the use of a config file just as is used for Windows, but many config file options are duplicated with command line options and the command flags take priority.
+The `-c` flag allows the use of a config file just as is used for Windows, but many config file options are duplicated with command line options and the command flags take priority.

-If a config file is not used (with the -c flag), the input filename MUST be specified, other the program will exit immediately.
+If a config file is not used (with the `-c` flag), the input filename must be specified, otherwise the program will boot to the console.

 ### Using bootstrap ROMs